 NOTE: Report only data for the type of care covered by the waiver.
 For example, if the waiver covers the ICF/MR level of care, complete only lines A.1.a.-b. of the ICF/MR column in subsection A. For recipients receiving services at more than one of the approved waiver's levels of care during the reporting period, report data based on the level of care provided at the latter of the beginning of the waiver year or the date of first institutionalization.

-To be reported as a waiver recipient, an individual must have received one or waiver services during the reporting period but who received institutional services of the type covered under the waiver as nonwaiver recipients.
+To be reported as a waiver recipient, an individual must have received one or more paid services during the reporting period for which Medicaid payment is made.
+Report recipients accepting the waiver program who did not receive any waiver services during the reporting period but who received institutional services of the type covered under the waiver as nonwaiver recipients.

 Although waivers have been approved for specific geographic localities through a waiver of statewideness, statewide data are required.
 The only exception to the requirement of statewide data are: